vojeroen/cumulus/README.md

 * File upload, listing and download.
 * Support for erasure code.
 * Prevent unwanted file modifications while stored in the cluster.
+* Verify integrity of the files stored in the cluster.
+* Reconstruct damaged files.
 * Storage workers don't have to run in a secure network.
 * All connections between the storage broker and storage workers are encrypted and authenticated.